Ilhan Omar's GOP challenger eyes upset in November, hits 'unthinking' call to defund police

 “So she’s gone too far off-center, in fact she’s gone all the way off the road into the ditch on that particular idea,’ he said.

 Johnson faces a tough climb to unseat Omar in November.
-He has the backing of the GOP and is the favorite having picked up the backing of President Trump, and is likely to win the party primary in August.
+He has the backing of the GOP and President Trump, and is likely to win the party primary in August.
 But Omar won her seat with over 70 percent of the vote in 2018, and it’s a seat that has been firmly Democratic for decades.

-But, having lived in North Minneapolis and with a high-tech engineering background that has seen him work at General Electric and Northwest Airlines, as well as work on charter schools and youth outreach programs, he is confident that Omar’s views do not reflect those of her district, and believes he might be able to score an upset.
+But, having lived in North Minneapolis and with an engineering background that has seen him work at General Electric and Northwest Airlines, as well as work on charter schools and youth outreach programs, he is confident that Omar’s views do not reflect those of her district, and believes he might be able to score an upset.

 “I rate my chance in the community from the beginning as a very good chance, but I'm realistic -- I know we live in one of the most liberal Democratic districts in the country and it’s like climbing a political Mount Everest,” he said.